code-check/challenge-sudoku-medium/README.md

 ## Sudoku
-Sudoku is a number-placement puzzle.

-Solve the challenge by implementing a sudoku solving algorithm and pass the [tests](testfilepath).
+Sudoku is a number-placement puzzle.Solve the challenge by implementing a sudoku solving algorithm and pass the [tests](testfilepath).

 ## Challenge Description
 ### Solve sudoku

-The challenge will send you [3 different puzzles](sudoku.md) in the form of two-dimensional array.
+- The challenge will send you [3 different puzzles](sudoku.md) in the form of two-dimensional array.

-Solve those puzzles through the **solve** function in [filename](filepath).
+- Solve those puzzles through the **solve** function in [filename](filepath).

+**Note:**
-**Note:** _Some sudoku have multiple solutions, but sudoku puzzles in challenge should have a **unique solution**._
+_Some sudoku have multiple solutions, but sudoku puzzles in challenge should have a **unique solution**._

 ### Utility functions

 This challenge provides 3 functions namely `CheckCell`, `CheckColumn`, `CheckRow` to check if a certain move is valid for either a cell, column or row respectively.

 ### Test Results *before* solving the challenge
-- Initially all the tests will fail with following output
+Initially all the tests will fail with following output
 ```
 Write Test reults before solving challenge
 ```

 ### Test Results *after* solving the challenge
-- Solve the challenge to pass the tests
+Solve the challenge to pass the tests
 ```
 Write Test reults after solving challenge
 ```